apache/predictionio/examples/scala-stock/README.md

+# (This doc is out-of-sync with the actual implementation)

 ## How to implement a stock prediction algorithm

 ### Fetch data from external source
 You only need to do it once.
 (Unless you want to update your data.)